mwilliammyers/sublime-colorizer/README.md

 - Regular Expression
 - Case Sensitive
-- Customize Highlight Colors
+- Customize Colorize Colors
-- Define "Always Highlighted Keywords" with Customized Colors
+- Define "Always Colorizeed Keywords" with Customized Colors

 ## Usage

-- Highlight: Select "Edit > Highlight Words > Highlight Words" and enter the words (separated by whitespace)
+- Colorize: Select "Edit > Colorize Words > Colorize Words" and enter the words (separated by whitespace)
-- Unhighlight: Select "Edit > Highlight Words > Unhighlight Words"
+- Uncolorize: Select "Edit > Colorize Words > Uncolorize Words"
-- Toggle Settings: Select "Edit > Highlight Words > Toggle Settings"
+- Toggle Settings: Select "Edit > Colorize Words > Toggle Settings"
-- Edit settings file: Select "Preferences" > "Package Settings" > "HighlightWords", copy settings from default to user, and edit settings file.
+- Edit settings file: Select "Preferences" > "Package Settings" > "ColorizeWords", copy settings from default to user, and edit settings file.
 Available settings are:
-- "colors_by_scope": Change the highlight colors.
+- "colors_by_scope": Change the colorize colors.
-- "permanent_highlight_keyword_color_mappings": Define always highlighted keywords with specified colors, such as "TODO" or "FIXME".
+- "permanent_colorize_keyword_color_mappings": Define always colorizeed keywords with specified colors, such as "TODO" or "FIXME".
 The optional "flag" parameter may be 0 (regex), 1 (literal), 2 (regex and ignore case) or 3 (literal and ignore case).
 - Perl-style regular expression patterns are accepted.
-For example, to highlight "fix a bug" but not "prefix with", the expression could be "\\bfix .-\\b".
+For example, to colorize "fix a bug" but not "prefix with", the expression could be "\\bfix .-\\b".

-Note: These commands are also available in Command Panel with prefix "--HighlightWords:--"
+Note: These commands are also available in Command Panel with prefix "--ColorizeWords:--"

 ## How to find color scope